vultisig/VultiServer/README.md

     "hex encoded message 2",
     "hex encoded message N"
   ],
-  "session_id": "session id for this key sign", "hex_encryption_key": "hex encoded encryption key", "derive_path": "derive path for the key sign", "is_ecdsa": "is the key sign ECDSA or not",
+  "session": "session id for this key sign", "hex_encryption_key": "hex encoded encryption key", "derive_path": "derive path for the key sign", "is_ecdsa": "is the key sign ECDSA or not",